nsims/firefix-ff/README.md

 Firefix version for Firefox
 nathan did stuff, NOT RAPH
-and I did it again!
+and I did it again and again and whoa...